wiggin77/audit/README.md

 2. Alert via different target (e.g. email)
 3. Spool to local disk, with size cap, then write to target when it becomes available

+To ensure audit logs cannot be unknowingly tampered with or corrupted it will be possible to configure the logging engine to sign log files for specific targets.
+Audit logs should be stored in multiple places (e.g. file and database) so they can reconciled if needed.

 ## Alerting

 Alerting will be achieved via a plugin logger target, and configured used a discrete log level.
 Destination(s) for alerts can be email, database, Mattermost channel post, or other.